-As of December 31, 2021, we owned, co-owned or exclusively licensed two issued U.S. patents, three issued European patents, one allowed patent application in Europe, one issued patent in Australia, one issued patent in Israel, one allowed patent application in New Zealand, eight pending U.S. applications, and 47 other foreign national-stage applications, including five European regional-phase applications that are important to the development of our business.
+As of December 31, 2022, we owned, co-owned or exclusively licensed three issued U.S. patents, four issued European patents, six other issued foreign patents, eight pending U.S. applications, one pending PCT application and 45 other foreign national-stage applications, including five European regional-phase applications that are important to the development of our business.